hmc-cs159-spring2016/banana/README.md

    that we can convert a whole corpus without worrying about having new intermediate rules that get mixed up for each other.
    `convert_tree(tree)`
-- cky_parser.py has both a deterministic and probabilistic CKY parser, with no frills added.
+- cky_parser.py has both a deterministic and probabilistic CKY parser, with few frills added.
+It does, however, deal with unknown words (provided that there are probabilistic rules that handle unknowns)

+   To use, we can run:
    `myparser = cky_parser.ckyparser(grammar,start_symbol)`
    `chart,mytrees = myparser.probabilistic_parse(sentence)`
    `chart,mytrees = myparser.deterministic_parse(sentence)`